Eric

 studying with and working for her, eventually doing two Independent Studies

-performances; videotaping performances; and acting as liaison for the
+and performances; videotaping performances; and acting as liaison for the

 "1995 Month of International Storytelling in New York," which